mattmcfad/SublimeThemeCreator/README.md

 	* Update your Name, Description, Repository, Homepage etc.
 3. Familiarize yourself with the file structure
 	* Dev
-		* Handles all raw files you are developing including Jade, Stylus and multiple JavaScript files
+		* Handles all raw files you are developing including Jade, Stylus and multiple CoffeeScript & JavaScript files
 	* Dist
 		* Contains files that should be placed on a webserver.
 		* All files in this folder have been compiled and concatenated.